Queen Elizabeth II 'threw her paper to the floor after she found out about Princess Lilibet's name'

 Queen Elizabeth II’s ‘anger’ over Lilibet’s name

-Royal author Robert Jobson has shared claims that Queen Elizabeth was angry about how she discovered the news.
+As reported by the MailOnline, Jobson has claimed that Queen Elizabeth was angry about how she discovered the news.

-The late monarch was said to have read it in the papers, therefore finding out along with the rest of the world.
+The late monarch allegedly read it in the papers, therefore finding out along with the rest of the world.

 Queen Elizabeth II frowning whilst wearing a crown

-Queen Elizabeth was allegedly unhappy with Harry and Meghan’s decision (Credit: SplashNews.com)
+Queen Elizabeth allegedly felt unhappy with Harry and Meghan’s decision (Credit: SplashNews.com)

 He alleged that a source told him that the “queen first learned of Lilibet’s name from the morning press, and was so incensed at the affront that she threw the paper to the floor, startling her staff”.